ufcg-lsd/blowout/README.md

 Blowout is a tool for receiving job submission, monitoring requests and interacting with the [Fogbow Middleware](http://www.fogbowcloud.org/) to execute the received jobs in the federated cloud resources.
 Blowout abstracts away a complex distributed infrastructure and allows the user to focus on the application requirements.

-An example of Blowout job submitter is [Arrebol](http://arrebol.lsd.ufcg.edu.br/).
+An example of job submitter for Blowout is [Arrebol](http://arrebol.lsd.ufcg.edu.br/).

 The main Blowout features are:
 - **Receive and Request**: receive jobs submissions and request resources from the federated cloud for these jobs.